 Throughout the spring, we will continue to communicate clearly and consistently.
 The information below outlines our ongoing measures to keep our community safe and healthy, and how you can do your part as we move forward.

 We have developed this electronic guidebook to help you find the information most relevant to you in one, easy-to-access place online.
 It will be updated regularly.

 Campus Health and Safety

-You might wonder how to protect yourself and those around you while on campus this fall.
+You might wonder how to protect yourself and those around you while on campus.
 Here’s what you should know.

 - Preventive Practices

 - Social or Physical Distancing (6 feet of separation from others)

 Wearing a mask can help prevent the spread of the coronavirus.
 All faculty, staff, students, and visitors will be required to wear an appropriate face covering while inside campus facilities and buildings, where keeping 6 feet of social distance between yourself and others may not always be possible.
 We will provide every member of Georgia Tech’s campus community with reusable cloth face coverings.